meliao/osdc_support/gettingstarted.rst

   ``xclip -sel clip < ~/.ssh/id_rsa.pub``

-In either case, replacing ``id_rsa`` with the filename you selected above.
 Now, just create a text file, paste the key into the file, and upload that file on the Account Application page.

 On Windows
 ^^^^^^^^^^
 On a Windows machine, download and install `PuTTY <http://www.chiark.greenend.org.uk/~sgtatham/putty/>`_, an SSH protocol client program for Windows.
 Navigate to the Start menu, and under the PuTTY submenu open the PuTTYgen program.
 Press Generate
-.. more to be added here
+..more to be added here

 OSDC Monthly Maintenance